 Collections can take place anytime between 7am and 6pm.

-Bins or sacks should be placed at the edge of your property at the point nearest to the public highway.
+The standard size of waste bins issued is 140 litres.
+Bins or sacks must be placed at the edge of your property at the point nearest to the public highway.
 This could be at the end of your path or driveway or the end of a communal path or driveway.
 This is where it joins the public highway (the pavement or roadway).

 Please make sure you have your property number on your bin, as this helps our crews return it to the correct place after it has been emptied.
 We can send you stickers for your bins.